jdittrich/userNeedResearchBook/text/05_communicateResults.md

 ### Reports

 Written reports enable you to discuss results and methods in detail.
 They require concentrated reading.
 Depending on the research, a report can be about 15-50 pages long and can include a description of the methods, recruiting process and research session questions in an appendix.
 This makes them a good format for readers who need to deeply engage with the topic, but also for archiving and later reusing research results.
-The written report allows to present the relevant context, motivations, and reasoning.
+The written report allows presenting the relevant context, motivations, and reasoning.
 This helps readers understand research results even years later.

 The basic structure of a report can be the same as that of a slide deck.
 In the case of a written report, it can be useful to include an appendix with a description of the method and a more detailed discussion of the results.